Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/TESTING.md

 As Python code is completed on `app.py`, a code validation testing is carried out by using [PEP8 &#40;Python Enhancement Proposal&#41; online](http://pep8online.com/checkresult) to see if the code meets guidelines and best practices for the readability and consistency of Python code.

 **`app.py`**: [All right](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-pep8.png)

 ---

-### Form Validation

-All the forms used on the website is validated by html.
-Manual testing is carried out to see if those forms are validated properly.

-**Register**

-- Only the alphabet and numbers can be used as username, and the length must be between 5 - 15.
-When invalid letters, including space, there is a warning message pops up.
-For password, any letters can be used but must be 5 or more letters so a warning pops up for an invalid length.
-If the user already exists in the system, then an error message pops up saying user already exist and it will not process the registration process

-**Login**

-- Username and password must match to log in.
-If one of them or both are incorrect, an error message pops up saying incorrect username and/or password.
-Not saying what is incorrec because this is to make more difficult for brute-forcing an account

-**Create & Edit Recipe &#40;Category&#41;**

-- All the fields except Recipe Image URL and Tips are mandatory.
-Unless users select something on the fields, it gives an error message.
-If Recipe Image URL is empty, then, it creates a default image for the recipe.
-There is an issue on Create Recipe form that the title of the dropdown menu can be selected even if it is set to disable.
-An empty entry for the category causes an issue so put `value="other"` for this. &#40;Same ideas for Recipe Time and Serves&#41; For Recipe Ingredients and steps, fields can be added and they cannot be submitted as empty fields

-**Subscribe to our newsletter**

-- Input email must contain &#64; mark and some letters after.
-Otherwise, an error message pops up.
-If the email already exists in the system, then an error message pops up saying email already exists and it will not process the subscription process

----